• Skip to primary navigation

 Can I make pan-fried asparagus ahead of time?

-Refrigerate leftover pan-fried asparagus and potatoes in an airtight container for 3-4 days.
+Store leftover asparagus and potatoes in an airtight container in the fridge for 3-4 days.

 close up of pan fried asparagus, potato slices and sun dried tomatoes.